cnabio/cnab-spec/101-bundle-json.md

 The schema version must reference the version of the schema used for this document.
 It follows the [SemVer v2 specification](https://semver.org/).
 The following pre-release markers are recognized:

-- `WD` indicates that the document references a working draft of the specification, and is not considered stable.
+- `WD` indicates that the document references a working draft of the specification and is not considered stable.
 - `CR` indicates that the document references a candidate recommendation.
 Stability is not assured.

 The current schema version is `v1.0.0-WD`, which is considered unstable.